Guy W. Wallace is a Performance Analyst and Instructional Architect.

 – Jonathan White – March 3, 2009

-And see Guy’s LinkedIn Recommendations – over 30 – here.
+And see Guy’s other LinkedIn Recommendations from his current and former clients – over 30 in number – here.

 # # #